Home Video (album): Music and lyrics

+Home Video has been described as "very personal" and "more tender and more autobiographical" than some of Dacus' previous releases.
+Marcy Donelson of AllMusic described the album's material as "vulnerable, touching, and occasionally tinged with regret."
+The album explores coming of age-related themes.
+The fourth song "VBS" deals with the topics of faith and attending religious summer camps.
+In the sixth song "Thumbs", Dacus recounts an instance where she fantasized about murdering her friend's abusive father.
+Bob Bolien of NPR called the track "a tune I often find too disturbing to listen to."
+The ninth track "Brando" deals with becoming and being a young adult, "and for Lucy, understanding how others perceive her," according to Bolien.

 Critical reception

 Home Video was met with widespread critical acclaim.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 85, based on 18 reviews.

 Reviewing for AllMusic, Marcy Donelson wrote that, "With Dacus' warm vocals and melodies leading the way throughout, Home Video is an engrossing set steeped in life lessons and nostalgia."
 In Clash, Rebecca Sibley declared it "a powerful album" and "another exquisite offering from Lucy Dacus", while Pitchforks Peyton Thomas appraised it as "a bold statement, a powerful post-adolescent text in its own right".
 Exclaim! reviewer Dylan Barnabe claimed that, "Dacus has long been heralded for her ability as a raconteur, and Home Video further cements this reputation.
 It is a deeply personal album filled with raw vignettes of young adulthood that claw at our collective consciousness."
 Writing for NME, Rhian Daly believed that, "for the most part, Dacus proves that looking back at your past might make you cringe, but there is beauty and value in those faltering, gawky days."
 Rolling Stone magazine's Angie Martoccio hailed the album as "her greatest work yet — a cohesive and poignant collection of tales from her teenage years in Richmond, Virginia", with stories "woven like a quilt, with several dark patches reminiscent of her hero Bruce Springsteen's The River".
 Jeremy Winograd shared similar praise in his review for Slant Magazine, saying that, "Ultimately, it's less the nuances of Dacus's writing than her willingness to expose herself and her past so freely—even the most difficult parts—that make the strongest impression on Home Video."

 In June 2021, Home Video was listed as the 15th best album of the year so far by Stereogum and was included on a similar list by Slant.